AresMUSH/aresmush/game/plugins/describe/help/look.md

 summary: Looking around.
 aliases:
 - adesc
+- glance
 ---
+# Looking Around

 The `look` command is used to look around.
+You can also look at a particular object or a detail on an object.

 `look <name>`
 `look`  (shortcut for looking at 'here')
 `look <name>/<detail>` - Looks at a detail on something.

+## Glancing

+The `glance` command gives you a quick summary of everyone in your room.
+This will show some of your demographic information and your short description.

+## Description Notifications

-By default, the game will notify you if someone looks at you.
+By default, the game will notify you if someone looks at you. (the @adesc feature from other MU servers.)
 If you don't like that, you can turn it off:

 `desc/notify <on or off>`